 Patrick Parsons has experienced rapid growth over the past few years and the appointment of Sen Jay is the latest move to further strengthen its capability and expertise across a wide range of specialisms.

 Sen Jay Dookayka, Rail Director at Patrick Parsons, said: “I’m delighted to join Patrick Parsons as Rail Director.
 The potential and growth of the firm made the decision a very easy one for me to make.

 “With a number of exciting projects in the pipeline, there is a huge opportunity for me and the team to have a real positive impact for Patrick Parsons in the marketplace.”

-Nick Beckwith, Board Director at Patrick Parsons, said: “We’re very pleased to bring Sen Jay on board.
+Nick Beckwith, Director of Civils and Infrastructure at Patrick Parsons, said: “We’re very pleased to bring Sen Jay on board.
 Throughout his career, he has consistently demonstrated the capability to deliver major complex railway projects from concept to handover.
 This experience will be vital as he and the team look to further increase our rail portfolio and client base in the coming months.